What are the responsibilities and job description for the VISUAL OBSERVATION STAFF (VOS) - (Casual Relief) position at Cody Regional Health?

 ESSENTIAL FUNCTIONS

-- Sits or stands while visually observing 1-2 patients for constant periods until relieved by assigned staff member.
+- Sits or stands while visually observing 1-2 patients for safety or 1:1 for suicidal patients for constant periods of time until relieved by assigned staff member.

 - Interacts with patients in a calm and compassionate fashion.